oxyisbad222/SkyeUpload/README.md

 # SkyeUpload 🔺🔻

----
+## ---

 - SkyeUpload is your personal media server and client application, designed for streaming your very own content\! 🎬

 - It boasts a sleek, web-based client that can be added right to your homescreen as a Progressive Web App (PWA) 📱,

-- Includes a powerful server with an admin panel for effortlessly managing your media library.
-This project is proudly open-source and brought to you by Skye. 💖
+- Includes a powerful server with an admin panel for effortlessly managing your media library. 💖

----
+## ---

 ## Features: